-As anyone who is working in the public relations field in Japan can attest, to a fault, the communications industry here has been extremely adverse to going fully digital.
+As anyone who is working at a PR agency in Japan can attest, to a fault, the communications industry here has been extremely adverse to going fully digital.
 For example, even in the year 2020, most press releases still need to be distributed via fax machines, especially if they are directed at any of the press clubs.
 Moreover, oftentimes journalists will become irate if you break with this protocol.
 What’s more, much of the workload regarding media relations in Japan still happens face-to-face with our PR officers dutifully making the rounds in person.
 Though this country may have the image of being extremely high tech when examined from afar, the day-to-day happenings are still harrowingly analog.

 Now, as a whole, Japan is a nation that is tenaciously resistant to change.
 Looking back over the annals of Japanese history, we can see many instances of where Japan established a status quo and then continued to run with it until external circumstances forced a change.
 Of course, nothing is more indicative of this phenomenon than the arrival of Commodore Matthew C. Perry’s “black ships” in 1853.
 Faced with the prospect of suffering the same fate as a colonized China, Japan rapidly rearranged the entirety of its society to embrace modernity.
 Even today, the metaphor of “black ships” is still used to describe agents of great change.

 Presently, Japanese society at large is struggling to cope with the ill effects of SARS-CoV-2 and its diseased state, Covid-19.
 Like with just about everywhere else on the planet, the last few months have caused a massive upheaval in regards to the way we work.
 In an effort to protect its citizens, the government has been urging people to work from home whenever possible.
 Since declaring a state of emergency in early April, those in power are calling for people to reduce human contact by as much as eighty percent.